 The Reapers of Mass Effect like to think of themselves as agents of Destiny and that there is no point in trying to resist being annihilated by them.
 However from what is known, every galactic civilization they destroyed still chose to try their luck.

-Leviathan later confirms that in the millions of years since the Cycle began, Shepard's unerring ability to repeatedly Screw Destiny has made them the only individual the Reapers have ever actually feared.
+Leviathan later confirms that in the millions of years since the Cycle began, Shepard's unerring ability to repeatedly do this has made them the only individual the Reapers have ever actually feared.
 Leviathan even refers to Shepard as an "Anomaly" they have never seen before.

 At the conclusion of the Mass Effect 3, even the Catalyst acknowledges this, stating that Shepard's dogged resistance and ability to unify the entire galaxy against the Reapers and build the Crucible has shown that there is a chance to end the cycle - though it forces Shepard to end that cycle on the Catalyst's terms, by either destroying all synthetic life in the galaxy, forcibly rewriting the Reapers with Shepard's personality, or fusing synthetic and organic life to render the Reapers' purpose obsolete.
 Refusing these options ends in the galaxy falling to the Reapers again.